kevbite/kevbite.github.io/_posts/2015-09-29-tagging-bitbucket-repositories-with-appveyor.md

 ### So what can we do?

-AppVeyor has a nice pluggable pipeline where you can add in your own custom scripts at any point within the build process, one of the points is `on success` this is called on every successful build, this can be configured within the `appveyor.yml` file:
+AppVeyor has a nice pluggable pipeline where you can add in your own custom scripts at any point within the build process, one of the points is `on success` this is called on every successful build, and can be configured within the `appveyor.yml` file:

 ```yaml